yjjexcellent/LG-CCR/README.md

 # LG-CCR: Cross-Modal Local and Global Alignment for Chinese Character Recognition

-Official implementation of the paper **"LG-CCR: Language-Guided Contrastive Contextual Representation for Scene Text Recognition"**.
+Official implementation of the paper **"LG-CCR: Cross-Modal Local and Global Alignment for Chinese Character Recognition"**.

 ---